 New Century is a recognized charitable publisher that designs and delivers educational solutions for challenged students.
 Currently, we provide programs in 14 state prisons and 6 juvenile justice sites.
 In these sites, our typical student dropped out of school at about 10th grade, but functions at 3-5th grade equivalent.
 Up to 50% are of special needs, many with dyslexia.

 We work with emotionally and behaviorally disturbed students in residential programs.
-We work with adult ed sites, including other not-for-profits, and we work with inner city at-risk youth with organizations, like the YMCA.
+We work with adult ed sites, including other not-for-profits like Literacy Volunteers of Maricopa County, and we work with inner city at-risk youth with organizations like the YMCA.
 Our latest offering is to provide a home tutoring version of our Intelligent Tutoring System for free to any family seeking to help their student with dyslexia at home .

 As a recognized 501 c-3 organization, your donation is tax deductible.
+Also, we never share your data with any third party for marketing or any other reason.
 Please join us in continuing the work to help these challenged students succeed.